shivang1305/netflixgpt/README.md

 - Implemented restricted routing based on user authentication
 - Implemented Sign out API
 - Update Profile API to update display name and photo of user
+- Unsubscribed from onAuthChanged when the header component umounts